Mark-Din/Search-and-Big-Data-Processing/README.md

    │
    ▼
 Elasticsearch index: whole_corp
 ```

-## Results
-Pipeline processes dummy_data.csv and loads clean data into mysql
-ETL execution is fully automated and can be scheduled

 ## ⚠ Disclaimer
 This project is for demonstration purposes only.
 It uses synthetic data and does NOT include proprietary business logic or production code.